 to positive infinity, and you randomly select a number from that series, then the length (number of digits) of that selected number will also be infinite.
-This is because the average number of digits for numbers in a series of integers from one to infinity is itself infinite.
-By definition, average means half the numbers in the
+That is, the average number of digits for numbers in a series of integers from one to infinity is infinite.
+An average means that roughly half the numbers in the series are longer than